-Dr. Teitelbaum takes particular steps in Asian patients to try to reduce the chances of a poor quality scar.
+Dr. Teitelbaum takes particular steps during Asian breast augmentation to try to reduce the chances of a poor quality scar.
 The incision is made and closed with the greatest care and the incision is hidden under the crease of the breast so that even a bad scar would be concealed.

 During his discussions with Asian plastic surgeons, he has learned that the nipple incision is really not used in Asia because the scar has a tendency to darken, leaving patients with an enlarged and irregular areola, with what can seem like a “smiley face” along the bottom of the areola from the scar.

 Some plastic surgeons in Asia suggest the underneath the breast scar and others the armpit scar.
 But in warmer climates where women will wear clothing with exposed arms, the underneath incision is preferred.
 And in the last year articles have been published which show the armpit incision to have a higher rate of capsular contracture and improperly positioned implants, so that reason alone is making the underneath incision the prudent choice for women everywhere.